The most durable and easiest to clean of all paint sheens, high-gloss paint is hard, ultra-shiny, and light-reflecting. Think appliance-paint tough.

 - Durability: high

-Satin: Has a yummy luster that, despite the name, often is described as velvety.
+Has a yummy luster that, despite the name, is often described as velvety.
 It’s easy to clean, making it excellent for high-traffic areas.
 Its biggest flaw is it reveals application flaws, such as roller or brush strokes.
 Touch-ups later can be tricky.

 - Durability: high